Explaining the New Eviction Rules and Exceptions in England.

 Under English law, a private tenant who refuses to leave cannot be evicted from their home without an order from the court.
 To obtain an order from the court, the landlord must first serve a notice on the tenant informing them that they intend to begin court proceedings for eviction.
 Eviction is not the same as activating a break clause.

 There are two types of notice that can be served on the tenant:

-Depending on the nature of the tenancy and the amount of rent in arrears, an s8 notice must be used if the landlord wants to evict the tenant and claim back rent in arrears.
+Depending on the nature of the tenancy and the amount of rent in arrears, a section 8 notice must be used if the landlord wants to evict the tenant and claim back rent in arrears.

 This will be served where the landlord only wants to evict the tenant, with no intention of claiming back rent in arrears.

 On the notice, the landlord must specify the earliest date they will commence proceedings in court, with the current notice periods for eviction shown below.